component-driven/cypress-axe/README.md

 The violation callback parameter accepts a function and allows you to add custom behavior when violations are found.

 This example adds custom logging to the terminal running Cypress, using `cy.task` and the `violationCallback` argument for `cy.checkA11y`

+#### Using the resultsCallback argument

+The results callback parameter accepts a function and allows you to add custom behavior after receiving the full axe-core results object.

 ##### In Cypress plugins file